Foreign policy of the Biden administration: Trade and economic strategies

-Biden described China as the "most serious competitor" that posed challenges on the "prosperity, security, and democratic values" of the U.S.
+Biden described China as the "most serious competitor" that posed challenges to the "prosperity, security, and democratic values" of the U.S.

-In late February 2021, Biden ordered the government to undertake a 100-day supply chain review, examining sourcing vulnerabilities for key components (such as semiconductors, rare earth minerals, and certain batteries) used in important goods (such as computers, electric vehicles, pharmaceuticals, personal protective equipment, and military equipment), including vulnerabilities from "strategic competitor nations."
+In February 2021, Biden ordered the government to undertake a 100-day supply chain review, examining sourcing vulnerabilities for key components (such as semiconductors, rare earth minerals, and certain batteries) used in important goods (such as computers, electric vehicles, pharmaceuticals, personal protective equipment, and military equipment), including vulnerabilities from "strategic competitor nations."
 Biden stated that the review would assess how to avoid having the U.S. "rely on a foreign country, especially one that doesn't share our interests or our values, in order to protect and provide for our people during a national emergency."
 The review was part of a broader competition between the U.S. and China for global economic influence.

 In May 2021, the administration removed Chinese mobile manufacturer Xiaomi from the Chinese military blacklist, reversing the previous administration's decision.

-On June 3, 2021, Biden announced an executive order that would come into effect from August 2, and ban Americans from investing into 59 Chinese firms, including Huawei.
+In June 2021, Biden announced an executive order that would come into effect from August 2, and ban Americans from investing in 59 Chinese firms, including Huawei.
 Before it was announced, China said it would retaliate against it.

 Western commentators on U.S.–China relations, along with United States Trade Representative Katherine Tai, have noted that industrial policy measures signed by Biden in the summer of 2022, such as the CHIPS and Science Act and Inflation Reduction Act, were influenced in part by desire to protect American interests in case of Chinese attacks on Taiwan, and to promote economic competition with China.

 The U.S. took steps to restrict TikTok over national-security concerns related to its Chinese ownership.
 In December 2022, Biden signed the No TikTok on Government Devices Act, barring TikTok on federal devices.
-In April 2024, he signed the Protecting Americans from Foreign Adversary Controlled Applications Act, which set a deadline for apps owned by foreign adversaries, such as TikTok’s parent company ByteDance, to either be sold to a non-adversary owner or be banned in the United States.
-TikTok’s U.S. ban was not enforced; service was restored and the enforcement deadline was repeatedly extended.
+In April 2024, he signed the Protecting Americans from Foreign Adversary Controlled Applications Act, which set a deadline for apps owned by foreign adversaries, such as TikTok's parent company ByteDance, to either be sold to a non-adversary owner or be banned in the United States.
+TikTok's U.S. ban was not enforced; service was restored, and the enforcement deadline was repeatedly extended.